mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/build-chat-screen/kotlin.md

 # Converstion

+Chat screen (`ChatFragment` and `ChatViewModel` classes) is responsible for fetching the conversation and all the conversation events.

 ## Create layout

 Rght click on `res/layout` folder, select `New` > `Layout Resource File`, enter `fragment_chat` as file name and press `OK`.